mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

 In the code above, line with `boutique_dashboard` URL configuration is temporarily commented out and will be turned on when Oscar's dashboard app is  forked.
 ### Models for "boutique" app
-Create following model that will represent single **boutique** with three fields.
+Create following model that will represent a single **boutique** with three fields.

 {% highlight python %}